jbush001/NyuziProcessor/tests/render/README.md

 These tests validate the 3D rendering library (librender), as well as other subsystems (compiler, emulator, etc).
 Each contains an image 'reference.png' that shows what the result should look like.
 The result of the simulation will be written to 'output.png'.
-These can be compared using ImageMagick:

-    convert output.png reference.png -compose subtract -composite diff.png

-The diff.png image should be black.
-It will show any deltas between the images.
+This will also write out a file 'diff.png', which will show differences between the reference and output images (it should be black).

 # How to run